cornelcristea/grayscale_image_converter/README.md

 ```bash
 source build.sh -m deploy
 ```
-<i>Remark: If you are a Windows user, then you should follow instruction from Docker Container section.</i>

 ## CI/CD
 GitHub Action was used to perform automatic workflow for software life cycle.